-At 31 December 2023, the Company had cash of £3.5m (2022: £3.8m) and approximately £3.4m as at the date of this report.
+At 31 December 2024, the Company had cash and short-term deposits of £3.2m (2023: £3.5m) and approximately £3.0m as at the date of this report.

 Risks and uncertainties

 There is no guarantee if and when a realisation of value from one of the investments will happen, or of the costs associated in securing a realisation, and the Board will closely monitor progress.
 It recognises that its investments have a level of risk associated with them and is somewhat reliant on their continued performance within their markets.
 However, the Board believes that the Company has sufficient cash reserves to fully defend its position in the US Proceedings.